genotoul-bioinfo/dgenies/src/dgenies/INSTALL.md

 Gallery
 -------

+Note: gallery is only available in webserver mode.

 To add a job to the gallery, copy illustrating picture file into the *gallery* folder inside the data folder (*~/.dgenies/data/gallery* as default, create it if not exists).
 Then use the *dgenies* command: